-On January 2, 2013, the City had outstanding \$5,205,000 of limited tax bonds for the Downtown Development District, maturing December 1, 2013 to December 1, 2026, inclusive, secured by and payable from an irrevocable pledge and dedication of the funds to be derived from the levy and collection of a special ad valorem tax not exceeding 22.97 mills (14.76 mills due to reassessment) upon all the taxable real property located in the Downtown Development District of the City of New Orleans, authorized in elections held on December 8, 1979, and April 7, 2001.
+On July 2, 2012, the City had outstanding \$5,485,000 of limited tax bonds for the Downtown Development District, maturing December 1, 2012 to December 1, 2026, inclusive, secured by and payable from an irrevocable pledge and dedication of the funds to be derived from the levy and collection of a special ad valorem tax not exceeding Twenty-Two and Ninety-Seven Hundredths (22.97) mills (subject to adjustment from time to time due to reassessment) upon all the taxable real property located in the Downtown Development District of the City of New Orleans, authorized in elections held on December 8, 1979, and April 7, 2001.
+Said tax is currently being levied at a rate of 14.76 mills.

 The City is authorized to issue limited tax bonds for the Drainage System of the City administered by the Sewerage and Water Board, payable solely from separate ad valorem taxes not to exceed 6.40 mills, 6.48 mills, and 9.71 mills, respectively.
-As of January 2, 2013, the City had \$17,630,000 aggregate principal amount of its limited tax bonds outstanding for the Drainage System and is levying an ad valorem tax of 7.06 mills for the payment thereof.
+As of July 2, 2012, the City had \$18,990,000 aggregate principal amount of its limited tax bonds outstanding for the Drainage System and is levying an ad valorem tax of 7.06 mills for the payment thereof.